jrnl-org/jrnl/docs/reference-command-line.md

 Interactively deletes selected entries.
 You'll be asked to confirm deletion of each entry.

+### --change-time DATE
+Interactively changes the time of the selected entries to the date specified, or to right now if no date is specified.
+You'll be asked to confirm each entry, unless you are using this with `--edit` on a single entry.

 ### --format TYPE
 Display selected entries in an alternate format.
 See [formats](formats.md).